 The program is presented in two 3-day (Fri to Sun) modules for each course, with participation time requirements shared between the participant and his/her employer.

 The program is offered in a unique format of lectures, discussion groups, seminars, workshops, guest lectures by industry and academia, company visits, best business practices, case studies, problem-solving and networking.

 The Engineering Leadership Course

 Darren Meister, Associate Professor, Entrepreneurship and the John M. Thompson Chair in Engineering Leadership and Innovation at Ivey Business School, Western University, explains how ADMI is helping to create the next generation of engineering leaders.

-The ADMI MEng blends the technical and non-technical, in a program tailor-made for working engineers in the GTA
+The ADMI MEng blends the technical and non-technical, in a program tailor-made for working engineers.

 Darren Meister, Associate Professor, Entrepreneurship and the John M. Thompson Chair in Engineering Leadership and Innovation at Ivey Business School, Western University, explores the ADMI advantage in this short video.

 David Strong, Professor of Engineering at Queen’s University, discusses how to succeed in innovation.